zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### ShowBedsOnVehicles
 - Description: Will show your bed on you vehicle.
 This requires DynamicLocations to be enabled.
 This config may be migrated to dynamic locations.
 - Default Value: True

+## Tutorial

+### HasVehicleAnchoredWarning
+- Description: Shows the anchored status if the player attempts to move the vehicle when anchored.
+A clearer way to tell players to remove the anchor so they can move.
+- Default Value: True

 ## Quick Start (DEBUG-ONLY)